Christian leaders, pastors who lost their faith in Jesus, stopped believing, and some committed suicide

 Like Ravi Zacharrias’ double life, how can they both profess faith in Christ, evangelize, and live in sin?
 Was their faith to be transformed not strong enough?

-It’s estimated that hundreds of pastors, clergy, and staff could be involved in the scandal.
+It’s estimated that hundreds of pastors, clergy, and staff could have been involved in the scandal.

 2014, Isaac Hunter